 Put a physical barrier in the way

-You can use physical barriers to help guide the vacuum away from potential danger or places it may get stuck, such as under a bed.
+You can use physical barriers to help guide the automatic vacuum away from potential danger or places it may get stuck, such as under a bed.
 For example, you can also place obstacles like couch cushions in front of doors or even turn up the ends of a rug.
 These simple strategies can significantly reduce the chances of your vacuum getting stuck.

 Install virtual walls